zommerfelds/astroattack/README.md

 ./AstroAttack
 ```

 Any suggestions for improvement are welcome.
-I wasn't yet able to confirm that the editor works on Mac.

 How to build on Windows with Visual Studio